There isn’t one nutrition prescription for all people with IBD: Different guts tolerate different foods differently!

 While I can’t guarantee results, here are some metrics measured directly from my clients:

-While generally, the investment is in the low four-figure range, it is dependent on your needs and there are time-sensitive incentives.
+While generally, the investment is in the low four-figure range, it is dependent on your needs.

 If it’s helpful: